Registration Dates, Policies and Procedures

 If your situation falls under one of these criteria, you should complete the electronic add form AFTER your registration time.
 Forms submitted before your registration time will be deleted.

-What if I want to drop a course for J term 2023?
+What if I want to drop a course for the up-coming J term?

-You can drop any course for next fall or J-term on Arches during your assigned registration time.
+You can drop any course for the next semester during your assigned registration time.
+You will also have multiple opportunities to change your J-term class.

 When you have questions, please ask your advisor first, before you reach out to other offices.
 Your advisor will be able to answer many of your questions and will be able to direct other questions to the right people.

 ADDING: See Academic Calendar for exact dates.
 Late fees assessed starting in Week 3.

 All adds for second 7 week courses must be by by online form only.

 DROPPING and COURSE WITHDRAWAL: Just prior to semester start through day 8 of the semester - only through Arches.
 See Academic Calendar for exact dates.
 After this date changes by online form only.
 Fees and petitions required after deadlines.

 LATE ENROLLMENT CHANGES: Requests for late enrollment changes are rarely approved.
 Requests require a petition to AS&D and must meet very specific guidelines.
 See the catalog policies on registration and attendance for details.